skarlekar/rambolite/README.md

 Also allow all traffic from within your security group to allow the nodes and the controller to communicate with each other.
 Enable public IP for all instances.
 Enable all traffic from your laptop.
 You can use http://whatsmyip.com to find your local router's gateway IP address.

 ## Initalize the environment variables
-Edit the scripts/0_set_environment_vars.sh and replace the public DNS name, public IP and private IP for the
+Edit the scripts/0_set_environment_vars.sh and replace the public DNS name, public IP and private IP for the controllers, workers and the load balancer from your AWS console.

+vi scripts/0_set_environment_vars.sh

+## Install and provision a local certificate authority